liuliu/ccv/doc/icf.md

 ccv provides utilities to train your own object models.
 Specifically, for ICF, these utilities are available at ./bin/icfcreate and ./bin/icfoptimize.

+	./icfcreate --help

+Will show you the parameters that ccv supports when training an object model.

+If you have libdispatch installed and properly enabled on your machine, ccv will utilize all your CPU cores to speed up the training process.